Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be moved past the external memory interface within a second.
-The number is worked out by multiplying the interface width by its memory clock speed.
-In the case of DDR type RAM, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be transported across the external memory interface in a second.
+It's calculated by multiplying the card's bus width by the speed of its memory.
+If it uses DDR type memory, it must be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This number is worked out by multiplying the total texture units of the card by the core speed of the chip.
+The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly write to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of Render Output Units by the the core clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices